 The rules governing trading by insiders are complex and may sometimes seem unclear.
-If you need assistance, or are unclear about whether or how the restrictions apply to you, it is best to contact the Trust's CEO and/or the President/COO or Chief Financial Officer prior to taking any action.
+If you need assistance, or are unclear about whether or how the restrictions apply to you, it is best to contact the Trust's Executive Chairman and Chief Executive Officer or the Chief Financial Officer prior to taking any action.